Testing the quality of a German translation using "back translation"

-A “back translation” is - in our case - a translation from English to German of an English text (itself a translation from a German source text) which is then compared to the original German source text.
+In our German translation world, a back translation is a translation from English to German of an English target text which is then compared to the original German source text.

 Still with me?